Hard Disk Sentinel: History

+In October 2024, the author changed the financial partner to a different partner as Shareit did not transfer any amount to the author since July 2024.
+They changed it to 2Checkout now, which is much better according to the author.

+Version 6.30 added/improved support for many types of HDDs, SSDs, USB flash drives, and USB enclosures/adapters.
+For example, it added full heath reading support of the SK Hynix T31 USB Stick.
+This version also improved the power-on time readings for rare drives with over 15 years of power-on time.
+For the Pro version, it released a new feature to allow detection of the Seagate Field Access Reliability Metrics log (FARM log) for both SAS and SATA drives.
+It can be accessed in Disk menu -> Device Specific Information.
+It also shows the Master Password ID value for drives supporting ATA security mode.

 The software is designed to find, test, diagnose and repair hard disk drives, reveal problems, display health and avoid failures by using S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) function of hard disk drives.
 The detected information can be saved to file in formats such as HTML, text, or XML.

 Hard Disk Sentinel has the capability to function for both internal hard disks and external hard disks as well as hybrid disk drives (SSHD), SSDs, NAS and RAID arrays within the same software.

 DOS version

-In 2008 Hard Disk Sentinel DOS version released in different formats on bootable pendrive, CD, floppy.
-Usable when no operating system installed (or if the system is not bootable otherwise) to detect and display temperature, health status of IDE, SATA hard disk drives and with limited AHCI controller support.
-The DOS version has no graphical user interface or disk testing functions and does not support RAID configurations.
+In 2008, Hard Disk Sentinel DOS version was released in different formats on bootable pen drive, CD, floppy.
+It can be useful if no operating system installed (or if the system is not bootable otherwise) to detect and display temperature, health status of IDE, SATA hard disk drives and with limited AHCI controller support.
+However, the downside to the DOS version of Hard Disk Sentinel is that it is very limited as it will only work in older computers that support legacy boot, and can only be used to check the health of the HDD/SSD.
+Hard Disk Sentinel DOS version does not allow you to run disk tests and repairs.